Naman-Choudhary-AI-ML/RAG-QA-LLM-Pipeline/README.md

 # RAG-QA-LLM-Pipeline

-The scrapped data and preprocessed data are not present in this github due to size issues.
-They can be created using the scrapper.py and preprocess.py.
+The scrapped data and preprocessed data are not present in this github due to storage issues.
+They can be created using the scrapper.py and preprocess.py code.
 Following which, the rag model pipeline is implemented in the following steps.

 Steps to run code:
 1. Install libraries from the requirements.txt file